Add comments to a dashboard or report

 Hover over the visual and select More options (...).

 From the dropdown, select Open comments.

 The Comments dialog opens, and the other visuals on the page are greyed out.
 This visual doesn't have any comments yet.

 On a report page, selecting a comment that was made on a visual, highlights that visual (see above).

 On a dashboard, the chart icon lets us know that a comment is tied to a specific visual.
 Comments that apply to the entire dashboard do not have a special icon.
 Selecting the chart icon highlights the related visual on the dashboard.

 Select Close to return to the dashboard or report.

 Get your colleagues attention by using the @ sign

 Here's a conversation I'm having with the visualization designer.
-He uses the @ symbol to ensure I see the comment.
-I know this comment is for me.
-When I open this app dashboard in Power BI, I select Comments from the header.
-The Comments pane displays our conversation.
+They are using the @ symbol to ensure I see the comment.
+I receive a notification and select the link to open this dashboard and the relevant conversation.

 Back to visualizations for consumers